Brandist/Optimus-Prune/Main/SLAM_API/resources/ros_notes.md

 float64[] z
 ```

-The above file states a struct containing 3 float arrays for x, y, z coordinates. float64 translates to a double in c++ code, in c++, float32 is an actual float.
+The above file states a struct containing 3 float arrays for $x, y, z$ coordinates. float64 translates to a double in c++ code, in c++, float32 is an actual float.
 [Follow this link for all available datatypes](http://wiki.ros.org/msg).

 In order to compile and use the message in code, we need to alter the CMakeLists.txt and package.xml first.
 So, after creating the .msg file in /src/cpp/packageName/msg/, add the following lines to the CMakeLists.txt